SciML/DelayDiffEq.jl/README.md

 DelayDiffEq.jl is a component package in the DifferentialEquations ecosystem.
 It holds the delay differential equation solvers and utilities.
-It is built on top of OrdinaryDiffEq to extend those solvers for differential delay equations.
+It is built on top of OrdinaryDiffEq to extend those solvers for delay differential equations.
 While completely independent and usable on its own, users interested in using this functionality should check out [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

 ## API

 DelayDiffEq.jl is part of the JuliaDiffEq common interface, but can be used independently of DifferentialEquations.jl.
 The only requirement is that the user passes a DelayDiffEq.jl algorithm to `solve`.
-For example, we can solve the [ODE tutorial from the docs](http://docs.juliadiffeq.org/latest/tutorials/ode_example.html) using the `MethodOfSteps(Tsit5())` algorithm:
+For example, we can solve the [DDE tutorial from the documentation](http://docs.juliadiffeq.org/latest/tutorials/dde_example.html) using the `MethodOfSteps(Tsit5())` algorithm:

 ```julia
 using DelayDiffEq